hamaluik/blog.hamaluik.ca/posts/2017-04-23-building-a-collision-engine-part-1-2d-gjk-collision-detection.md

 <figure>
     <img src="/images/collision-engine-2d-detection/outside-ab.svg">
-    <figcaption>If the origin is on the "outside" of the `ab` line, vertex `c` should be removed so we can reform our simplex to hopefully overlap the origin.</figcaption>
+    <figcaption>If the origin is on the "outside" of the $ab$ line, vertex $c$ should be removed so we can reform our simplex to hopefully overlap the origin.</figcaption>
 </figure>

 ```haxe